DiegoDerksen/diegoderksen.github.io/_posts/2025-05-06-Personal onedrive accounts check.md

   - Intune
 ---

-Microsoft has recently released a "helpful" (sigh) new feature (Roadmap ID 490064) that gives a notification to a end user if they want to combine their work and personal documents.
-Before we enforce the blocking policy, it's important to measure the potential impact.
-If we find that only a small number of users are affected, the implementation will be easier to manage and communicate.
-Otherwise if there are more users using a personal Onedrive account you can broaden your communication.
+Microsoft has recently introduced a helpful (sigh) new feature (Roadmap ID 490064) that notifies end users when they attempt to combine work and personal documents.
+Before enforcing the blocking policy, it's important to assess the potential impact.
+If we find that only a small number of users are affected, implementation will be easier to manage and communicate.
+However, if a significant number of users are using personal OneDrive accounts, you can broaden your communication.

 **What is my goal?**
 Check how many users currently have personal OneDrive accounts configured on their device, using a PowerShell script deployed via Intune as a remediation script.